lakindu2002/parse-count-html-markdown/README.md

 # HTML and Markdown Parser/Word Counter

-A frontend/backend library to supports parsing HTML to Markdown and Markdown to HTML with additional support of word counting for markdown text and HTML text.
+A frontend/backend library to support parsing HTML to Markdown and Markdown to HTML with additional support of word counting for markdown text and HTML text.

 ## Installing